omryzw/auctionclient/README.md

 2. email : `jane@gmail.com` & password : `password2`

-You can also view the project online, hosted on [Here](https://scopicomry.herokuapp.com) `https://scopicomry.herokuapp.com`
+You can also view the project online, hosted on [Here](https://scopicomry.herokuapp.com) or `https://scopicomry.herokuapp.com`

 ## Build (optional)